 This is cold contacting for people who hate rejection.

-And next Tuesday, I’m going to walk you through the steps you need to take to make first contact with your list and establish some forward momentum.
+In a future post, I will walk you through the steps you need to take to make the first contact with your list and establish some forward momentum.
 It’s going to involve LinkedIn (yes, LinkedIn!), virtual assistants, emailing, and maybe even a phone call or two.

 Oh, and I want to make one thing pretty clear: I’m an introvert.
 I’m the guy at parties alone in the corner nursing a gin & tonic.
 I’m not typically comfortable approaching someone I don’t know.

-But the principles I’m going to be outlining over the next few weeks can help even the shyest of us.
+But the principles I’m going to be outlining can help even the shyest of us.
 We’re not going to be calling people and selling.
-We’re going to be providing value immediate, and making someone want to keep talking with us, and then we’ll position ourselves as a natural next-step for amplifying that value through a paid consulting engagement.
+We’re going to be providing value immediately, and making someone want to keep talking with us, and then we’ll position ourselves as a natural next-step for amplifying that value through a paid consulting engagement.

-So find some time to do your homework, and I’ll see you next week 🙂
+So find some time to do your homework, and we’ll pick up here in a future post! 🙂